Top 10 Things To Do In Sardinia

 2. Beach-Hopping in the Gulf of Orosei

 The Golfo di Orosei is a 40km horseshoe-shaped gulf that encompasses some of Sardinia’s finest beaches.
 Especially stunning is the stretch of coastline curving from Cala Gonone south to the tip of the gulf.
-It is here that sharp limestone pinnacles from the Gennargentu Mountains meet the blue of the Mediterranean, leaving thin slivers of sand and caverns in hidden coves for the intrepid traveler to enjoy.
-Sculpted over the course of millennia in unique fashion, each beach is awarded with its own personality and shade of sand.
+Here, sharp limestone pinnacles from the Gennargentu Mountains meet the blue of the Mediterranean, leaving thin slivers of sand and caverns in hidden coves for the intrepid traveler to enjoy.
+Sculpted over the course of millennia in a unique fashion, each beach is awarded with its own personality and shade of sand.
 The best way to enjoy a memorable day of beach hopping in this inaccessible part of the island is to hire a small motor boat and explore at your own pace.

 Cala Mariolu - Sardinia Beach - Orosei_2